 7. Professional communities

 These are some of the most common types of Online Communities.
 Professional communities are the typical learning communities that embrace the idea of collaborative learning.
 The members of these communities come together and help each other achieve a common goal.
 Usually, the group has several individual creators experts in their fields surrounded by agile members looking to learn and grow.

 Professional communities share similar work experience and insights with newbies where experienced professionals render their advice based on their knowledge and experience in the field.
 However, the content and information shared by the members in such communities should be the most advanced and highly innovative.

 To build a professional community, one must share industry knowledge, recent trends, quick hacks and help everyone with value-driven content.
 As the community is professional, members do not like interacting about anything other than the agreed plan.
 If you become a part of any professional community, helping others becomes an everyday task.

 8. Interest communities

-As the name suggests, these communities encourage any passion, hobby or specific subject.
-Sometimes, interest communities are also build to talk about a brand and support the initiatives taken by the brand of interest.
-Creators looking to build an interesting community, share their expertise on the subject and wait for the members to recognize the efforts.
+As the name suggests, these communities encourage any passion, hobby, or specific subject.
+Sometimes, interest communities are also built to talk about a brand and support the initiatives taken by the brand of interest.
+Creators looking to build an interesting community, share their expertise on the subject, and wait for the members to recognize the efforts.

 Such communities are highly fun-filled and entertaining as the content shared here is quite engaging and entertaining.
 Also, members can upload their videos to showcase their talent.
 This adds to the intrinsic value of the overall experience and content.